We love data, and we love checklists. So we decided to put one together for other business users in the software industry to share what we've learned.

 You should identify the persona of your end-users, so the project meets their expectations and answers their needs.

-A successful data project is a useful project, a project with a purpose.
+A successful data project is a useful project, a project with a purpose, and a project that provides a return on investment.

 Step 3: Define Key Success Factors

-All stakeholders must communicate KSFs.
+All stakeholders must communicate key success factors (KSFs).
 [Disclaimer: Please engrave your KSFs in marble.]

 Depending on the stakeholder, the success factors can be different.
 Writing them down makes a real difference.
 For some, there might be a deadline, for others a specific functionality.